jmagman/flutter-wiki/Issue-hygiene.md

 We use [several milestones](https://github.com/flutter/flutter/milestones).

-We mostly use milestones to handle broad categorization and to indicate specific intentions.
-This is separate from bug prioritization, which is described next.

 ### Months (aka release milestones)

 Bugs assigned to a specific month (e.g. "February 2021") are bugs we are intended to